Talk to Local Expert

 What's Included

-• Three-time meals (breakfast, lunch, and dinner), tea/coffee
+• Three meals a day (breakfast, lunch, and dinner), including tea/coffee

-• Accommodation on the trip and during the climbing on a sharing basis
+• Accommodation during the trek and climbing on a sharing basis

 • Climbing guide equipment

-• Equipment: tents, one kitchen or dining tent, snow bar, ropes, EP gas and stove, and kitchen utensils needed at base camp and high camp
+• Equipment, including tents, a kitchen/dining tent, snow bars, ropes, EP gas and stove, and kitchen utensils required for Base Camp and High Camp

-• 6 nights’ accommodation in Kathmandu/Pokhara tourist standard hotels, including breakfast
+• 6 nights’ accommodation in tourist-standard hotels in Kathmandu and Pokhara, including breakfast

-• Transfer from Pokhara to Tirkhedhunga and from Jhinudanda to Pokhara by jeep
+• Transfer from Pokhara to Tikhedhunga and from Jhinu Danda to Pokhara by jeep

 • Airport transfers